A. Integrity: Ethical and Responsible Conduct

 - a full list of its instructors and their academic credentials

-- its relationship with any corporate parent and any external provider of its instruction.
+- its relationship with any parent organization (corporation, hospital, or church, or other entity that owns the institution) and any external providers of its instruction.

-7. The institution portrays clearly and accurately to the public its current status with the Higher Learning Commission and with specialized, national, and professional accreditation agencies.
+- The institution portrays clearly and accurately to the public its current status with the Higher Learning Commission and with any other institutional, specialized, and professional accreditation agencies.

-- An institution offering programs that require specialized accreditation or recognition in order for its students to be certified or sit for licensing examinations either has the appropriate accreditation or discloses publicly and clearly the consequences to the students of the lack thereof.
-The institution makes clear to students the distinction between regional and specialized or program accreditation and the relationships between licensure and the various types of accreditation.
+- An institution offering programs that require specialized accreditation or recognition by a state licensing board or other entity in order for its students to be certified or to sit for the licensing examination in states where its students reside either has the appropriate accreditation and recognition or discloses publicly and clearly the consequences to the students of the lack thereof.
+The institution makes clear to students the distinction between institutional and specialized or program accreditation and the relationships between licensure and the various types of accreditation.

-- An institution offering programs eligible for specialized accreditation at multiple locations discloses the accreditation status of the program at each location.
+- An institution offering programs eligible for specialized accreditation at multiple locations discloses the accreditation status and recognition of the program by state licensing boards at each location.

-- An institution that advertises a program as preparation for a licensure examination publicly discloses its licensure pass rate on that examination, unless such information is not available to the institution.
+- An institution that provides a program that prepares students for a licensure, certification, or other qualifying examination publicly discloses its pass rate on that examination, unless such information is not available to the institution.

-8. The governing board and its executive committee, if it has one, include some “public” members.
+- The governing board and its executive committee, if it has one, include some “public” members.
 Public members have no significant administrative position or any ownership interest in any of the following: the institution itself; a company that does substantial business with the institution; a company or organization with which the institution has a substantial partnership; a parent, ultimate parent, affiliate, or subsidiary corporation; an investment group or firm substantially involved with one of the above organizations.
-All publicly elected members or members appointed by publicly elected individuals or bodies (governors, elected legislative bodies) are public members.*
+All publicly-elected members or members appointed by publicly-elected individuals or bodies (governors, elected legislative bodies) are public members.1

-9. The governing board has the authority to approve the annual budget and to engage and dismiss the chief executive officer.*
+- The governing board has the authority to approve the annual budget and to engage and dismiss the chief executive officer.1